KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 3. Anticipate where failures in these activities could create real business impact later in the analysis.

-In the legacy example, we consider a e-scooter company.
+In the legacy example, we consider an e-scooter company.
 The company’s primary business goal is “rent out more scooters than any other company in Stockholm.”
 To support this, the company defines several operational objectives:

 - Collect and utilize ride data to improve scooter quality and the customer experience.
 This involves the scooters themselves, the backend systems, and analytics platforms that process usage data.